dingobar/dingobar.github.io/_posts/2021-01-26-sql-or-nosql.md

 analytics workloads.
 It scales automatically (unless on the free tier), but not fast enough to accommodate data scientist use (ie. low frequency high volume).
-I mentioned earlier that I can stream my entries from DynamoDB to S3 to decouple the database from the data, but the benefits of doing analytics in that way really only come into play when we have hundrets of new entries every minute, and this is not the case for most services that I deal with.
+I mentioned earlier that I can stream my entries from DynamoDB to S3 to decouple the database from the data, but the benefits of doing analytics in that way really only come into play when we have hundreds of new entries every minute, and this is not the case for most services that I deal with.
 Alternatively I can set the minimum or provisioned capacity of the table higher, but that just makes Jeff Bezos richer and costs the same as a relational database in the end.
 Furthermore, I can use